arquillian/arquillian-extension-warp/impl_test_separatecl/Readme.md

 This "filtering classloader" is necessary, otherwise the test classes will not be loaded from the ShrinkwrapClassLoader.
-If the test method uses any other classes that are bundled in jars in the ShrinkWrapClassLoader, the filtering classloader has to filter thoses classes, too, so they have to be added here.
+If the test method uses any other classes that are bundled in jars in the ShrinkWrapClassLoader, the filtering classloader has to filter those classes, too, so they have to be added here.

 **Part two** of  the "separated classloader" workaround is found in ```org.jboss.arquillian.warp.impl.testutils.SeparatedClassloaderLauncherSessionListener```.